-The performance version for slave instances will not change with that of the master instance.
+A: The performance version for subordinate instances will not change with that of the master instance.
 However, you can change the performance version of slave instances separately.

-I want to use the Master-Slave Replication function, but my database instance is on version 5.5.
-What should I do?
+**I want to use the master-suborindate replication function, but my database instance is on version 5.5.
+What should I do? **

-There is sometimes a very high latency between my master and slave instances (for example, more than five minutes).
-What causes this latency?
+**There is sometimes a very high latency between my master and subordinate instances (for example, more than five minutes).
+What causes this? **

-High latency between master and slave instances can be caused by any of the following situations:
+High latency between master and subordinate instances can be caused by any of the following situations:

-- The slave instance also needs a lot of time to perform the update when a large amount of data is being updated, which can jam replication and cause delays.
+- The subordinate instance also needs a lot of time to perform the update when a large amount of data is being updated, which can jam replication and cause delays.

-- If the read-only instance configuration is too low, it is not possible to perform updates as fast as on the master instance.
+- If the read-only instance configuration is too low, it will not be possible to perform updates as fast as on the master instance.

-- Large amounts of read operations from the slave instance affect the simultaneous implementation of updates generated on the master instance.
+- Large amounts of read operations from the suborindate instance will affect the simultaneous implementation of updates generated on the master instance.

-- It is essential that you set up a primary key for the database.
+- It is essential to set up a primary key for the database.
 Not doing so might result in replication slowing down or even jamming up.